EnMAP-Box/enmapbox-training/EARSeL2022/Part_II.Working_with_Spectral_Libraries.md

    ![Example Pixel position and profile](img/speclib_profile_and_profile_location.png)

 4. Profiles obtained from pixel positions are considered as current or temporary *profile candidates*.
-   Each time you click on a new pixels position, the last candidate will be replaced by the next one.
+   The last profile candidate will be replaced by a new one each time you click on a new pixel position.

-5. Click on *Add profile(s)" to keep candidate profiles in the spectral library.
+5. Click on *Add profile(s)* to keep candidate profiles in the spectral library.
-   You can activate "Add profiles automatically" to keep new profiles automatically
+   You can activate *Add profiles automatically* to keep new profiles automatically in the spectral library.

    ![Profiles and Profile Candidates](img/speclib_profiles_profilecandidates.png)